Cortina d'Ampezzo is not only skiing and sports, but also fun. The nightlife, especially during the Christmas holidays,

 best restaurants for every need, you can read it here.

 In winter, to have fun outdoors during the sunny hours, the best choice is to spend some time in the snow.
-You could take a bob and go on one of the many meadows, or go to eat in a refuge, and then go down with the sled, or even practice a winter sport, such as downhill skiing, cross-country skiing or mountaineering.
+You could take a bob and go on one of the many meadows, or go to eat in a mountain lodge, and then go down with the sled, or even practice a winter sport, such as downhill skiing, cross-country skiing or mountaineering.

-Whether it is summer or winter, always remember that you are in the middle of the mountains, so the weather may not always be clement and may also change quickly.
+Whether it is summer or winter, always remember that you are in the middle of the mountains, so the weather may not always be clear and may also change quickly.
 In case of rain, snow, wind or bitter cold some of your programs may skip.
 Before demoralizing you could read our page on what to do in case of bad weather.
-You can also considder that you are on vacation, so you could take the bad weather as an opportunity to make a little break to the rule: a long day with cocktail or a late night of dancing could be a good cure for bad weather melancholy.
+You can also consider that you are on vacation, so you could take the bad weather as an opportunity to make a little break to the rule: a long day with cocktails or a late night of dancing could be a good cure for bad weather melancholy.